tsergey-tm/jira-kanban-assistant-dist/docs/plugin-doc.en.md

 if the minimum before the bottleneck is zero, then most likely your bottleneck was idle due to lack of work.

+### Time by columns

+Here you can estimate how much time spent completed in each column aggregated.

+The aggregated values of the times in the waiting columns will allow you to make decisions on changing processes in the direction of reducing idle tasks.

 ### Lead & cycle times

 Here you can evaluate the trends and range of lead and cycle times.